LukeShu/dbscripts/README.md

  - `cron-jobs/sourceballs`
  - `db-init`
  - `make_individual_torrent`

 ## Testing

-* Install the `base-devel` package group, as well as the `bash-bats`, `kcov`, `subversion`, and `xbs` packages.
+### Requirements

+Packages:

+ - `base-devel` package group
+ - `bash-bats` package
+ - `kcov` package
+ - `libretools` package
+ - `subversion` package

+Other setup:

-* Arrange for `gpg` to sign files using a key that is trusted by the pacman keyring.
+ - Arrange for `gpg` to sign files using a key that is trusted by the pacman keyring.
 This is easy if you are already a Parabola packager--your PGP key is already trusted by the pacman keyring, as it is included in the `parabola-keyring` package.

+### Running the tests

-* The test suite can now be run with `make check`.
+The command to run the test suite is

+    [BUILDIR=/path/to/cache] [COVERAGE_DIR=/path/to/output] make check[-coverage]

+ - The default `BUILDDIR` is `${TMPDIR:-/tmp}/dbscripts-build`;
+   packages built as part of test setup are cached here.
+This can be shared between test suite runs (as libremakepkg isn't the target of our tests).
-* A coverage report can be generated with `make check-coverage`.
-Open `coverage/index.html` in your web browser to inspect the results.
+ - Using the `check-coverage` target instead of the `check` target also generates a coverage report when running the tests; open `${COVERAGE_DIR}/index.html` in your web browser to view the results.
+The default `COVERAGE_DIR` is `$PWD/coverage`.

+### Other testing notes

-* The test suite will use `sudo` to run `unshare -m`, `librechroot`, and `libremakepkg`.
+ - The test suite will use `sudo` to run `unshare -m`, `librechroot`, and `libremakepkg`.
 It should be safe, but if this makes you nervous, run the test suite in a VM or container.

+Things outside of the dbscripts directory that are modified:

+ - The test suite creates and uses the `librechroot` chroots `dbscripts@{any,armv7h,i686,x86_64}`.
+It does not ever update these after creation or clean these up, and leaves them around to speed up future runs.
+ - Built packages are cached in `BUILDDIR` (see above).
+This directory is never cleaned up, and is left around to speed up future runs.

+You may want to manually clean these up periodically.